tam17aki/swiper-migemo/README.md

 (migemo-init)
 ```

-Note: The above settings must be evaluated before the activataion of this
+Note: the above settings must be evaluated before the activataion of this
 minor-mode.
 That is,

 ```el